ckrapu/ckrapu.github.io/_posts/2024-09-28-why-dont-we-just-freeze-the-carbon.md

 ### External insulation

-(TL;DR Thawing becomes really slow with even a modest layer of insulating plant matter)
+**Summary:** Thawing becomes incredibly slow with even a modest layer of insulating plant matter

 Measures to reduce the ambient environmental temperature within a buffer area around the storage site could significantly impact the overall